The Children of Lir: A Fascinating Irish Legend

 The Ulster Cycle, also known as the “Cycle of the Red Branch,” is a collection of heroic legends centred around the kingdom of Ulster, particularly during the reign of King Conchobar mac Nessa.
 These stories are set in the region of Ulster (present-day Northern Ireland).

-The Ulster Cycle is characterized by its focus on individual heroism, warrior culture, and the concept of “honour-price.”
-Central themes include loyalty, heroism, and the tragic fate of heroes who are bound by their own codes of honour and destiny.
+The Ulster Cycle is characterised by its focus on individual heroism, warrior culture, and the concept of “honour-price.”
+Central themes include loyalty, heroism, and the tragic fate of heroes bound by their codes of honour and destiny.

 The Fenian Cycle